 Ben Nevis is the highest mountain in the UK.
 Towering at an impressive 1345m, it dominates everything around it.
-From the south and west it looks no more than a rounded, scree covered mound, but from the north and east you are greeted by the Ben's towering North Face; a maze of impressive rock faces, ridged, boulder fields and gullies.
+From the south and west it looks no more than a rounded, scree covered mound, but from the north and east you are greeted by the Ben's towering North Face; a maze of impressive rock faces, ridges, boulder fields and gullies.

 Craig Dubh Adventures offers both routes as options in both summer & winter conditions.
 Click on the links below for detailed route descriptions to help you make an informed choice as to which one suits you best, and as always feel free to contact us if you wish to discuss it further!